 You can use any kind of milk you prefer instead of heavy cream, but since I’m already using it for the whipped cream, I figured it would be easier to use what I already have on hand.

 Make sure the lid is on tight!
 Start on low, move the variable speed up, then flip the switch to high.
 Use a tamper to move the ice around to ensure a smooth drink.
+It should take 10 seconds in the Vitamix.

-Pour frozen pink drink into two cups.
+STEP 7: Pour frozen pink drink into two cups.

 Look at that pink!

-Top with whipped cream and rose petals.
+STEP 8: Top with whipped cream and garnish with rose petals.

 I use a spoon and dollop on the whipped cream.